Skin Cancer Reconstruction

 A well-trained oculoplastic surgeon can combine their knowledge of the eye with the artistic expertise of a plastic surgeon.
 You need a doctor that can ensure that the procedure is done correctly, but also won’t leave an unsightly scar.
 Dr. Liu is an oculoplastic surgeon and has completed an ASOPRS fellowship, making her one of the most highly qualified oculoplastic surgeons in North America.

-Skin cancer reconstruction is typically performed using local anesthesia in Dr. Liu’s procedure room or under sedation at an off-site surgery center, but only in very rare cases would general anesthesia be used.
+Depending on the size of the reconstruction, it may be performed using local anesthesia in Dr. Liu’s procedure room or under sedation or general anesthesia at an off-site surgery center.

 There are several techniques that Dr. Liu uses for skin cancer reconstruction, depending on the size, depth, and placement of the defect.
-Because Dr. Liu has such specialized training, she has access to a number of techniques that are not utilized by most other doctors, and she may mix and match these techniques to get the best outcome.
-The specific techniques that Dr. Liu uses will be selected based on your needs.
+Because Dr. Liu has such specialized training, she has access to a number of techniques that are not utilized by most other doctors, and she will customize these techniques for you to get the best outcome.

 Dr. Liu can perform a reconstruction using direct closure, tissue rearrangement, flaps, grafts, or a combination of these.
 If a lid-sharing procedure needs to be performed, your eye may need to be closed for one month after surgery.
 The function and appearance of the reconstruction are both important considerations in the final outcome.